youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 Introduction
 ============

+???
+This is a details document on how to implement, need to make this easier by having some tooling and conventions, have a simple how to use document.
+???

 AppArmor [stacking](AppArmorStacking) and [Policy Namespaces](AppArmorNamespaces) provides the ability to apply system wide restrictions, while continuing to apply other policy to tasks